KunjShah01/KunjShah01/README.md

 ### 🚀 About Me

-- 🎓 ** AI/ML Engineer** – currently deep-diving into Artificial Intelligence and Machine Learning.
+- 🎓 **AI/ML Engineer** – Currently diving deep into Artificial Intelligence and Machine Learning.
-- 🐍 **Pythonista at Heart** – passionate about data, smart algorithms, and automation.
+- 🐍 **Pythonista at Heart** – Passionate about data, smart algorithms, and automation.
-- 💡 **Driven by Curiosity** – always eager to learn, build, and share.
+- 💡 **Driven by Curiosity** – Always eager to learn, build, and share.
-- 🌱 **Growth Mindset** – learning never stops!
+- 🌱 **Growth Mindset** – Learning never stops!

 ---